-Peer counseling is a group of qualified student counselors trained to address a broad range of topics by providing one-on-one, confidential support to WCS students.
+The Peer Counseling Program is a group of qualified student counselors trained to address a broad range of topics by providing one-on-one, confidential support to WCS students.
 Peer counselors are carefully chosen each academic year based on qualities of empathy, self-reflection, attentiveness, and discretion.
-The Peer Counseling Program offers an encouraging atmosphere where students can talk openly about issues, challenges and accompanying feelings.
-Peer counselors help students develop solutions to their problems through the use of active listening, open dialogue and practical coping skills.
+The Peer Counseling Program offers an encouraging atmosphere where students can talk openly about personal, social, and/or academic challenges and accompanying feelings.

 Peer counselors are not professionals.
 They are “peer” counselors who help students through supportive interactions.
-The goal is to enable WCS students to discover their own solutions to some of life’s challenges.
-All peer counselors undergo training to address the common problems of high school aged people, while more complicated problems are always referred to the high school counselor for a clinical approach.
+The goal is to enable students to discover their own solutions to some of life’s challenges.
+All peer counselors undergo training to address the common problems of high-school-aged people, while more complicated problems are always referred to the high school personal counselor for a clinical approach.
 Please note that peer counseling services are completely free and confidential.

 If you’d like to meet with the high school personal counselor, please click here

 to schedule an appointment.
 If you have questions or comments, contact us at firstname.lastname@example.org